21 Important Facts About Vitamin B12 Deficiency

 The best sources are meat and fish

 Beef liver and clams are tops in B12, according to the National Institutes of Health.
 If you're not a fan of either, plenty of good options abound.
-Beef, turkey, oysters, chicken, trout, and salmon are B12 superstars; a serving of each delivers close to or more than 100% of your RDA (2.4 mcg for men and women over 14, going up to 2.6 and 2.8 for pregnant and breastfeeding women respectively, says Moon).
-Eggs (0.6 mcg per egg, 10% of daily value) and milk (1.2 mcg per cup of low-fat, 18% of daily value) are also solid sources.
+Ground beef, oysters, trout, and salmon are B12 superstars; a serving of each delivers close to or more than 100% of your RDA (2.4 micrograms for men and women over 14, going up to 2.6 and 2.8 for pregnant and breastfeeding women respectively, says Moon).
+Eggs (0.6 micrograms per egg, 10% of daily value) and milk (1.2 micrograms per cup of low-fat, 18% of daily value) are also solid sources.

 Fortified foods and supplements can help